diclophis/wkndr/README.md

 # safety instructions

-do not expose wkndr services publicly unless you have thoroughly understood the risk.
+do not expose or use wkndr unless you have thoroughly understood the risk.

 # wkndr provision